Doyle Yardley

+Yardley eventually escaped from German custody in 1945 and briefly joined the Red Army's drive through Germany before being evacuated by ship back to North America.
+He died shortly after the war from accidentally shooting himself in his chest while cleaning his hunting rifle.
 He kept a diary of his war experiences which he left behind when he escaped from the camp.
 It was returned to him after the war and languished in an old military footlocker in Texas until found by his nephew, who published it under the title Home Was Never Like This.